csuntechlab/binary-dump/README.md

 # Description

 The binary dump application is a filter that displays input values in three different formats.
 These format include:
-   1. Network Order: A stream of bytes presented in [network order](https://en.wikipedia.org/wiki/Endianness)
+   1. Stream View: A stream of bytes presented in [network order](https://en.wikipedia.org/wiki/Endianness)
-   1. Memory Contents: An array of 64-bit structured similiar to the output of the octal dump program
+   1. Memory View: An array of 64-bit structured similiar to the output of the octal dump program
    1. Encodings: A set of mappings from either 16-, 32-, or 64-bit values to varous encodings, e.g., [float16](https://en.wikipedia.org/wiki/Half-precision_floating-point_format)

 A *view-window* is used within each of these formats to highlight the set of bytes used as part of the input value.
 Each indivual byte can be displayed as either binary, octal, hexidecimal, ASCII, or decimal values.